Concordium/concordium.github.io/source/shared/smart-contracts/guides/interact-instance.rst

    $concordium-client contract update 0 --entrypoint my_receive --energy 1000

-If successful, the output should be similar to the following.
+If successful, the output should be similar to the following:
-As you can see, the subindex defaults to ``0``:

 .. code-block:: console

    Successfully updated contract instance {"index":0,"subindex":0} using the entrypoint 'my_receive'.

+As you can see, the subindex defaults to ``0``.

 Passing parameters in JSON format
 ---------------------------------